“Knowledge is ever-evolving, making knowledge management a never-ending effort.”

 Simplicity is the ultimate sophistication.
 Keep the content in the knowledge base simple and handy.

 Providing explanations merely in text format may not always help.
 When necessary, integrate GIFs, videos, screenshots, and flow diagrams to help with comprehension.
+You can even use presentation templates to create a well-detailed and organized presentation.

 5. Poor Structure Of Knowledge Base